setonhi/warwick/README.md

 Vaadin works with all appservers.
 This application has been built using the apache runtime version 8 (apache-tomcat-8.0.9)

-The project is dynamic web project .
+The project is vaadin 7 project (not dynamic web project) .
 To launch run as "Run on server".

 The  home page for this project is http://localhost:8080/WA/

+The landing page should look like wa.png
+Click on the browse button first to select a file to update.
+Then click on update.
+The next page should look wa2.png.

 Vaadin is super clever .
 You dont need a web.xml file.
 The latest version uses annotations.